Twins vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez has nine doubles, a triple, three home runs, 24 walks and 17 RBI (34 total hits).
+- Ramirez has 35 hits with nine doubles, a triple, three home runs, 24 walks and 17 RBI.
 He's also stolen five bases.

-- Ramirez has hit safely in three games in a row.
-In his last five games he is batting .350 with four walks and an RBI.
+- Ramirez will look for his fifth straight game with a hit in this matchup.
+In his last five games he is batting .250 with three walks.

 Ramírez Recent Games